k21971/EvilHack/doc/evilhack-changelog.md

 - Monsters that spawn with steeds will not have a steed if their steed has been genocided or made extinct
 - Pet behavior with various objects
+- Fix: ensure chests that the Blacksmith hammer or magic keys spawn in are not trapped